-- 1. Remove the front rack, inner front splash shields, foot pegs, and forward footwells; then remove the front body panel (see Section 8). - 2.
+- 1. Remove the inner front splash shields, foot pegs, and forward footwells (see Steering/Frame). - 2.
 Remove three cap screws securing the front propeller shaft to the front differential input coupler. - 3.
 Remove four cap screws securing the rear propeller shaft to the output drive flange. - 4.
 Remove the transmission level stick housing and account for an O-ring. - 5.
 Drain the transmission lubricant into a suitable container; then disconnect the transmission vent hose, gear shift position switch connector, speed sensor connector, and shift linkage. - 6.
-Remove the V-belt (see Section 2). - 7.
+Remove the V-belt (see Periodic Maintenance/ Tune-Up). - 7.
 Remove the nut securing the driven pulley to the transmission input shaft; then remove the driven pulley.
 Account for a flat washer, square key, and four shims.

-8. Remove the nuts from the left rear and right rear engine mount bolts; then remove the bolts.
-Account for two flat washers.
+- 8. Remove the nuts from the left rear and right rear engine mount bolts; then remove the bolts.
+Account for two flat washers. - 24.
+Attach a suitable lift and lift the engine free of the frame. www.mymowerparts.com

-9. Remove five cap screws securing the transmission to the V-belt housing; then remove four cap screws securing the engine-to-transmission mounting plate.
+- 9. Block the rear of the engine up; then remove the rear mounts from the transmission. - 10.
+Remove five cap screws securing the transmission to the V-belt housing; then remove four cap screws securing the engine-to-transmission mounting plate.